 Around the Community

-Alumni Relations is proud to welcome our newest (and returning) Warriors to the University of Waterloo community.
-We represent a network of over 219,000 proud alumni, sharing their time, knowledge, and connections with the alumni of tomorrow, visit the Alumni Relations page.
+To learn more about Alumni Relations and their network of over 219,000 proud alumni, sharing their time, knowledge, and connections with the alumni of tomorrow, visit the Alumni Relations page.

 (Digital) Doors Open Waterloo - Doors Open has been a staple event in our Region since 2003.
 Explore the Region of Waterloo from the comfort of your own home.
 Digital Doors Open delivers fascinating stories via video.
 Content will be delivered in episodes spanning 5 to 10 minutes in length.